 I. by Topic

-Opportunity: Are you interested in giving the Premier performance of a new choral work?
+Opportunity for choirs!
+Are you interested in giving the Premier performance of a new choral work?

 Conductor Tip #1 - Use instruments to double voices that need support